-In order to receive the maximum Pell Grant, a student must be enrolled for 12 credit hours or more each semester in an eligible curriculum of study.
+In order to receive the maximum Pell Grant, a student must be enrolled for 12 credit hours or more each semester in an eligible program of study.
 Depending on eligibility a reduced Pell Grant can be received by students who are enrolled three-fourths time (9-11 credit hours), one-half time (6-8 credit hours), or less than half-time (1-5 credit hours).
 Only courses in your program of study can be included when determining your award for the semester.
 For example, if you are enrolled for twelve credit hours but you are taking a five credit hour course that is not part of your program of study, you will receive PELL Grant funds for seven credit hours only and not twelve credit hours although you are enrolled for twelve hours.

-- In order to receive funding from the North Carolina Community College Grant or the North Carolina Education Lottery Scholarship students must be enrolled at least halftime. - In order to receive funding from the Direct Loan Program students must maintain continuous enrollment in at least six credit hours.
+- In order to receive funding from the North Carolina Community College Grant or the North Carolina Education Lottery Scholarship students must be enrolled at least halftime. - Student must maintain continuous enrollment with a minimum of six credit hours to receive funding from the Direct Loan Program and be enrolled at least six credit hours at the time when funds are disbursed.